 Emotions are as diverse as the flavors in your kitchen pantry.
 Some emotions will fill the heart with love, while others will extend it's boundaries.

-Unexpected teachers often show up at the right moment to teach important life lessons.
-One particular year, a sinsonte (mockingbird), came into my life to teach me how to deal with a lifetime of trapped anger.
+Unexpected teachers tend to show up at the right moment to teach important life lessons One year, a sinsonte (mockingbird), came into my life to teach me how to deal with a lifetime of trapped anger.

 A part of me wished that I could get rid of that bird, in order to drift into blissful sleep.
 But, it wasn't the birds fault that I was dealing with overwhelm.
-My feelings were actually a result of my own reality not matching my ideal reality.
-My "problems" were rooted in me.
+My feelings were actually a result of my unrealistic expectations in life (my reality did not match my ideal reality).
+In other words, my "problems" were rooted in me.

 It took a lot of love and patience, but I finally learned how to co-exist with the bird.
 The bird was going to sing, what was I going to do?
 How was I going to react?
 Once I accepted that the bird was a semi-permanent resident of my back yard, I adjusted my behavior, so that we could coexist in harmony.